 Reviewers say Healthy Paws is a standout for several reasons.
-It doesn't cap benefits, a potential boon for particularly unfortunate pets, and it covers prescriptions as well as congenital and hereditary problems.
+It doesn't cap benefits, a potential boon for particularly unfortunate pets, and it covers prescriptions as well as most congenital and hereditary problems.
 However, there's no option for routine care coverage and the price can be steeper than competitors' offerings, pet owners say.
-While customer service receives a lot of praise, some complain that their claims are wrongly denied for involving pre-existing conditions.

 Unlimited lifetime benefits.
 Experts say there may be cheaper plans than Healthy Paws, but prices depend on several customizable options.
-Customers can choose from a $100, $200 or $500 annual deductible and 70, 80 or 90 percent reimbursement level.
+Pet owners can choose from a $100, $200 or $500 annual deductible and 70, 80 or 90 percent reimbursement level.
 There's no annual, lifetime or per-incident cap on benefits.
 Discounts include price cuts for members of employer-sponsored plans, animal welfare volunteers, active service members, alumni association members, and members of groups such as AAA and AARP.
+Discounts are also available if your pet is microchipped.
 Premiums are subject to "manageable" increases based on rising care costs, the company says.

 Customer service goes the extra mile.
 Healthy Paws accepts claims via email, fax or mail.
 Most pet owners are satisfied with the claims process, saying it's relatively painless and reimbursements are quick.
 However, several complain that the company wrongly denies legitimate claims by branding them as pre-existing conditions even when there's little evidence of such.
 Still, customer service gets strong reviews across the board, with some owners saying representatives follow up to inquire about a pet's well-being or send sympathy cards after a loss.
 Experts praise Healthy Paws' easy-to-understand website, clear coverage explanations and thorough quote generator.